muesli/deckmaster/README.md

     fillColor = "#d497de" # optional
 ```

 The values for sensorKey are platform dependent.
-On most Linux systems they're based on the file structure found under /sys/class/hwmon.
+On most Linux systems they're
+based on the [hwmon-sysfs-interface](https://www.kernel.org/doc/Documentation/hwmon/sysfs-interface) under `/sys/class/hwmon`.

-Example: k10temp_tctl
+Example: `k10temp_tctl`

-k10temp: the name for a specific sensor interface, for example, the value reported from /sys/class/hwmon/hwmon0/name
+- `k10temp`: the name for a specific sensor interface, for example, the value
+reported from `/sys/class/hwmon/hwmon0/name`
-tctl: the label for a specific sensor, for example, the value reported from /sys/class/hwmon/hwmon0/temp1_label (label is converted to lowercase and spaces are replaced with underscores)
+- `tctl`: the label for a specific sensor, for example, the value reported from
+`/sys/class/hwmon/hwmon0/temp1_label` (label is converted to lowercase and
+spaces are replaced with underscores)

-For the full explanation on how these sensor keys are created on all platforms, check out the SensorTemperatures* functions from the [gopsutil/host](https://github.com/shirou/gopsutil/blob/master/host/host.go) package.
+For the full explanation on how these sensor keys are created on all platforms,
+check the `SensorTemperatures*` functions in the [gopsutil](https://github.com/shirou/gopsutil/blob/master/host/host.go)
+package.

 ### Actions